MicrosoftDocs/win32/desktop-src/BITSProv/bitslightweightserverurlgroup-deleteurlgroup.md

 ---
 title: DeleteUrlGroup method of the BitsCompactServerUrlGroup class
-description: The DeleteUrlGroup method deletes the URL group on the host if the URL group was available earlier. ms.assetid: '7d3c3c8b-8db4-4675-8c00-339a46df10a4'
+description: The DeleteUrlGroup method deletes the URL group on the host if the URL group was available earlier. ms.assetid: 7d3c3c8b-8db4-4675-8c00-339a46df10a4
+keywords:
+- DeleteUrlGroup method
+- DeleteUrlGroup method, BitsCompactServerUrlGroup class
-keywords: ["DeleteUrlGroup method", "DeleteUrlGroup method, BitsCompactServerUrlGroup class", "BitsCompactServerUrlGroup class, DeleteUrlGroup method"]
+- BitsCompactServerUrlGroup class, DeleteUrlGroup method
 topic_type:
 - apiref
 api_name: